 Engaging with stakeholders is crucial for the success of a SME’s sustainability strategy.
 This includes employees, customers, suppliers, and other members of the SME community.

 SMEs should communicate their sustainability goals and progress to these stakeholders and seek their feedback and input.
-Engaging with stakeholders can also help companies to identify new opportunities for sustainability improvements.
+Engaging with stakeholders can also help companies identify new sustainability improvement opportunities.